GrigorovBore/cloudops-iac-lab/README.md

 ## Project Scenario

-A small business wants to prepare a secure AWS environment where future applications can be deployed.
+This project creates a reusable AWS networking foundation that can support future application deployments.

-The business needs:
+- Create a custom VPC

-- A private cloud network
+- Provision public and private subnets
-- Controlled access to resources
+- Configure internet connectivity
-- Basic monitoring capabilities
+- Create CloudWatch resources
-- Infrastructure that can be recreated consistently
+- Manage everything with Terraform

-This project provisions the foundational AWS networking infrastructure that future applications can be deployed into.
+This project provisions the foundational AWS networking infrastructure for deploying future applications.

 ---